oraichain/oraichain-static-files/mainnet-static-files/Genesis_validator.md

 ## Setup your sentry nodes

 This section is optional if you want to follow the sentry architecture.
 For more information about the sentry architecture, please click [here](https://docs.tendermint.com/master/nodes/validators.html).
 We also show a short demonstration in the section [Setup the sentry architecture](#setup-the-sentry-architecture) on how to setup the sentry architecture.
+Otherwise, if you only want to run a simple genesis node, please move to the section [Start the network](#start-the-network)

 ### Note